syncfusion-content/wpf-docs/wpf/PivotGrid/Header-Cell-Context-Menu.md

 void</td></tr>
 </table>

-For programmatical expand/collapse operations in code behind, we can make use of the above mentioned methods respectively as per our requirement.
+For programmatically expand/collapse operations in code behind, we can make use of the above mentioned methods respectively as per our requirement.
 Passing the UniqueText as a parameter, we can expand/collapse one or more columns/rows as per our requirement.

 To do so, define the PivotGrid control and raise the loaded event for PivotGrid.
 Inside the `PivotGrid_Loaded()` event, use the appropriate methods for expand/collapse operations.